besiobu/flats-in-cracow/flats-notebooks/README.md

 | Total Rooms | The sum of `Rooms` and `Bathrooms` |
 | Area to Rooms | The ratio of `Area` to `Rooms` |

-* 4 models were trained on a containing `80%` of the data.
+* 4 models were trained on a subset containing `80%` of the data.

 * Different pipelines were constructed for model training.
-In these piples `one hot encoding` and `min max scaling` were applied.
+In these pipelines `one hot encoding` and `min max scaling` were applied.

 * `5-fold cross validation` was applied when tuning parameters.